svoop/rodbot/README.md

 ```

 Enter the command `!pay EUR 123` and you see the request `GET /pay?argument=EUR+123` hitting the **app service**.

+#### TCP Socket

+The TCP socket is primarily used by other Rodbot services to forward messages to the corresponding external communication network.
+However, you can use these sockets for non-Rodbot processes as well e.g. to issue notifications when events happen on the host running Rodbot.

+Simply connect to a socket and submit the message as plain text or Markdown in UTF-8.
+Multiple lines are allowed, to finish and post the message, append the EOT character (`\x04` alias Ctrl-D).

+Such simple messages are always posted to the primary room (aka: channel, group etc) of the communication network.
+For more complex scenarios, please take a look at [message objects](https://www.rubydoc.info/gems/rodbot/Rodbot/Message) which may contain meta information as well.

 ### Schedule Service